siran/writing/posts/A New Vision On Money/A New Vision Of Money - 219 Dedicate your life to your function in god's plan.md

 ---
-title: A New Vision Of Money - 19: Dedicate your life to your function in God’s plan
+title: A New Vision Of Money - 19: Dedicate your life to your function in God's plan
 date: 2025-11-27 13:21:00
 tags:
   - money